HTTP Trace for Practical API Debugging

 4. Reproduce the problem.
 Perform the exact action that triggers the failure.
 Avoid unrelated navigation that clutters the trace.

 5. Inspect the request.
 Check the URL, method, headers, and body.
-Common issues: wrong Content-Type header, missing Authorization header, malformed JSON in the request body, incorrect query parameters.
+Common issues: wrong Content-Type header, missing Authorization header, malformed JSON, incorrect query parameters.

 6. Inspect the response.
 Look at status code, headers, and body.
 A 401 means authentication failed.
 A 403 means you authenticated but lack permission.
 A 500 with an error message in the body reveals server-side exceptions.